vaizq/ReservoirController/Readme.md

 Core of CRC is platform agnostic, so it's easy to port for different hardware.

-CRC is made for hobbyists, remote growers and researchers.
+CRC is designed to bo scaled from hobbyist to licensed grower.
 Goal of CRC is to be industry leading reservoir-controller software and give the ability for every people to grow using high tech equipment.

 CRC is licensed using XXX, so it's...